World Languages Credit Exam

 - Reading is a very useful practice.
 Magazines, stories and newspapers teach correct punctuation and spelling.
 Reading will also increase the breadth of vocabulary.

 When you take the exam

-The FCPS Credit Exam requires students to write essays on two topics related to personal experiences.
+The FCPS Credit Exam requires students to write two separate essays on two separate topics related to personal experiences.
 Each essay must consist of at least three well-developed, cohesive paragraphs.
 The essays need to be long enough for the assessor to determine the level of writing proficiency and must address the essay prompt.

 To earn a higher score, remember to elaborate on ideas and extend sentences.
 Also, remember to add details and use a variety of expressions.
 Remember to organize sentences into cohesive paragraphs and provide vivid descriptions.
 Remember to check punctuation, spelling, word use and clarity.

 - World Languages Themes and Topics: The purpose of this document is to provide a list of the themes and topics that might be encountered by a student taking levels 1-2, or in sitting for the FCPS World Languages Credit Exam assessment.